Infineon/micropython/docs/psoc6/quickref.rst

 Network Module
 --------------

-The :mod:`network` module
+The :mod:`network` module.

-See :ref:`network.WLAN <network.WLAN>`
+See :ref:`network.WLAN <network.WLAN>`:

-For some methods and constants, the PSoC6 network port implements certain specialization and slightly different behavior.
+For some methods and constants, the PSoC6 network port implements certain specializations and slightly different behaviour.
 This is explained in this section.

 Methods
 ^^^^^^^